pmohinder/platform-docs/07_Queries_and_packs/Readme.md

 Queries
 --------------------
-By default, multiple predefined queries are included with your PolyLogyx configuration.
+By default, multiple predefined queries are included with your client configuration.
 These are defined but not assigned to any nodes by default.

 ### Manage Defined Queries
 Perform these steps to view or run a predefined query.